pirocks/simple-algebra-lib/README.md

 # simple-algebra-lib
 A simple algebra library.
 Currently a work in progress.
-Jars on Maven central should be useable.
+Jars on Maven central should be working/useable.

 Current features include:
 - Outputting to mathml/html forms of expressions